ChintanVachhani/kayak-prototype/README.md

 # kayak-prototype
 A group project to create a simple Kayak replica.
-It uses NodeJS, ExpressJS, ReactJS, MongoDB and Apache Kafka.
+It uses NodeJS, ExpressJS, ReactJS, MongoDB, Apache Kafka and Redis.

 ## Git Repository